stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 info.basePipelineHandle = baseHandle;
 info.basePipelineIndex = baseIndex;
 ```

-Note that the two mechanisms for deriving a pipeline are mutually exclusive.

 To allow the properties of a pipeline to be overridden the `derive` method clones from the parent builder: